LinuxForHealth/FHIR/docs/src/pages/guides/FHIRValidationGuide.md

 code.where(coding.where(system = 'http://loinc.org' and code = '29463-7').exists()).exists()
 ```

-The HL7 bodyweight profile has the following reference type constraint:
+The HL7 bodyweight profile has the following reference type constraint (some details removed for brevity):

 ```json
 {